“I have no special talents. I am only passionately curious.” -Albert Einstein

 In a study with kindergarten students, Nature’s pediatric researchers found that encouraging curiosity in children and cultivating their eagerness to learn have a potential effect on their academic achievement at kindergarten age, specifically in reading and math skills.
 Their construct is consistent with some of the earliest descriptions of curiosity that say that it is a ‘passion for learning’ and speak of to the positive motivational drive for knowledge that underlies curiosity.
 Consistent findings have linked curiosity to the construct of intrinsic motivation.
 In light of this, there is theoretical support that says that promoting autonomy, feelings of competence, and connectedness can foster intrinsic motivation and, therefore, increase curiosity.

-Dr. Bruce Perry talks about a learning cycle and how the curiosity of your child fuels his development.
+Dr. Bruce Perry talks about a learning cycle and how the curiosity of your child fuels their development.
 When children are curious about something, they want to explore it, and by exploring they discover new things, for example: learning to hold a rattle, roll over, slide, or try different foods.
-When your child discovers something, he will find pleasure in that and therefore repeat it again.
-This is how he understands, absorbs, and expands his collection of experiences, making him confident and driven to learn.
+When your child discovers something, they will find pleasure in that and therefore repeat it again.
+This is how they understand, absorb, and expand their collection of experiences, making them confident and driven to learn.

 How can we do this?
 Here are 10 ways to get you started!

 - Change things around.
 If you are used to playing in the living room, how about taking a trip to the park?
 Encourage your child to play with different toys, textures, and aromas.
 A great way to stimulate your baby’s curiosity is through the senses!